bleutzinn/grav-plugin-form-prefiller/README.md

     DEMO_TEXTS:
       MONKEYS: 'Il y a %d singes dans le Zoo de Londres'
       LANG_PREFIX: 'en'
-      PIZZA_LABEL: 'Sélectionnez votre pizza'
+      PIZZA_LABEL: 'SÃ©lectionnez votre pizza'
 ```

 When the variable `monkey_label` is defined in the page frontmatter as:
 `monkey_label: '{{ ''PLUGIN_FORM_PREFILLER.DEMO_TEXTS.MONKEYS''|t(12) }}'`

-then the label will be shown in the current language: in English: "There are 12 monkeys in the London Zoo" and en Français: "Il y a 12 singes dans le Zoo de Londres".
+then the label will be shown in the current language: in English: "There are 12 monkeys in the London Zoo" and en FranÃ§ais: "Il y a 12 singes dans le Zoo de Londres".

 Likewise a field label can be translated, for example: